Feneric/GatewayOfTheFerrets/README.rst

 to the play testers credits when I fix them).

-.. _Gateway of the Ferrets Saugus.net page: https://games.saugus.net/GatewayOfTheFerrets/
+.. _The Gateway of the Ferrets Saugus.net page: https://games.saugus.net/GatewayOfTheFerrets/
-.. _Gateway of the Ferrets itch.io page: https://feneric.itch.io/the-gateway-of-the-ferrets
+.. _The Gateway of the Ferrets itch.io page: https://feneric.itch.io/the-gateway-of-the-ferrets